ljnewediuk/PB_life-history/README.md

 03 - Building the polar bear clock using independent testing and training data with glmnet

+04 - Estimating new ages from n = 94 bears in a later batch

+05 - Clock performance metrics (median absolute error and correlation), creating a table to summarize testing and training samples for the supplement, and ploting the clock

-04 - Summarizing lifetime reproductive success and ages at first reproduction for bears in pedigree
+06 - Summarizing lifetime reproductive success and ages at first reproduction for bears in pedigree

-05 - Bayesian GLMs for testing relationships between age acceleration and birth year, age acceleration and age at first reproduction, and lifetime reproductive success and age at first reproduction
+07 - Bayesian GLMs for testing relationships between age acceleration and birth year, age acceleration and age at first reproduction, and lifetime reproductive success and age at first reproduction

-06 - Fitted effects from Bayesian GLM models
+08 - Fitted effects from Bayesian GLM models

-07 - Plots in manuscript
+09 - Model plots in manuscript (Figures 3-5)

-08 - Animal models for estimating heritability of lifetime reproductive success
+10 - Animal models for estimating heritability of lifetime reproductive success

 X1 - (Supplement) Test of the polar bear clock to predict age in human samples